What is universal life insurance & how does it work?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Universal life insurance (UL) is a type of permanent life insurance policy that doesn’t expire as long as you pay your premiums and comes with a cash value component.
-It’s different from other popular permanent options, like whole life insurance, because it allows you to increase or decrease how much you pay toward premiums — and you can even cover those payments using the policy’s cash value.
+It’s different from other popular permanent options, like whole life insurance, because it allows you to increase or decrease how much you pay toward premiums — and you may even cover those payments using the policy’s cash value.

 Some UL policies may also allow you to adjust the death benefit on your policy.
 On the other hand, you need to keep an eye on the performance of your cash value.
 If it decreases to a point where you don’t have enough funds to cover your premiums, your policy may lapse — in other words, it may be canceled and you’ll lose coverage.